 The lungs receive blood pumped by the heart, and from here the blood receives oxygen and releases carbon dioxide.
 This blood flows back to the heart and is injected into vital organs—the heart and the brain—as well as the rest of the body.
 A person becomes unconscious immediately as soon as the heart stops, which ultimately leads to no blood flowing in the body.
 The responses taught by BLS are aimed at preventing or slowing down the problem’s cause until the root of the problem can be inspected by a medical practitioner.
 BLS allows people a better chance of survival until further medical care is made available.

 Employing the right techniques urgently and swiftly can set the difference between life and death for someone experiencing cardiac arrest.

 Keys for BLS:

 - Immediately begin the Chain of Survival

-- Perform high-quality chest compressions to promote flow of oxygen to the brain and vital organs
+- Perform high-quality chest compressions to promote the flow of oxygen to the brain and vital organs

-- Know when and how to use an Automatic External Defibrillator (AED).
+- Know when and how to use an Automated External Defibrillator (AED).

 - Execute rescue breathing